cebel/pyuniprot/docs/source/query_functions.rst

     query.organism_host(taxid=9606)
     # 0 results if you have only installed human

-Check documentation of :func:`pyuniprot.manager.query.QueryManager.organismHost` for all available parameters.
+Check documentation of :func:`pyuniprot.manager.query.QueryManager.organism_host` for all available parameters.

 dbReference
 -----------